Remember when Instagram first started allowing users to post videos back in 2013?

 Here's a stunning image from Flixel Photos. ...
 Or is it a video?
 It's actually something called a "cinemagraph," which is kind of a combination of the two.
 A cinemagraph is a file format used to create short, infinitely-looping animations for the web that look like images with a moving component.
 The effect is really cool: It's like experiencing a living moment.

 Creating a cinemagraph isn't as hard as it looks.
-Here's a HubSpot blog post fon how to make a cinemagraph in seven steps, and here are seven tips from Flixel photos on making your cinemagraphs remarkable.
+Here are seven tips from Flixel photos on making your cinemagraphs remarkable.

 A video doesn't have to be long to be successful.
 In fact, the video below from Dunkin' Donuts is literally three still images put together into a video.
 This is another example of a "stop action video" from still photos, which you can create by taking still photos and uploading them to iMovie on your computer or phone.